Recent and Upcoming Musical Compositions and Performances:

 Everyman Revisited text and music by Hollis Thoms for dramatic speakers, mixed choir, handbells and organ scheduled to be premiered in the spring at Concordia College-New York.

-Adam and Eve (2018), an opera for vocal quartet, woodwind quintet, double bass and harp to be premiered in the fall of 2019-more later
+Adam and Eve (2018), an opera for vocal quartet, woodwind quintet, double bass and harp to be premiered by the Bach Concert Series, tentatively on November 3, 2019.
+More later.

 NEW NEXT YEAR: March 17, 2019!!!